8 Best FREE Things to Do in London in 2025

 Sir Joseph Banks: the botanist who came to Australia with Captain Cook.
 Bankstown and the Banksia flower are named after him.

-Of particular interest is the huge whale skeleton hanging from the ceiling in the main hall and the T-Rex skeleton in the dinosaur gallery.
+Arguably the most interesting artefacts in the Natural History Museum is the huge whale skeleton hanging from the ceiling in the main hall and the T-Rex skeleton in the dinosaur gallery.

-8. The Victoria and Albert Museum
+7. The Victoria and Albert Museum

 Cromwell Rd, London SW7 2RL, United Kingdom

-10am-5:45pm every day, open until 10pm on Fridays.
+10am-5:45pm every day, open until 10pm on Fridays

 FREE

-The V&A Museum is my favourite free museum in the whole of London.
 It has basically anything and everything you could want to see, including paintings, fashion, pottery, woodwork, and jewellery.

 The collection is so extensive that you could visit a million times and always find something new.
-I would really recommend visiting this museum if you are in the South Kensington area after seeing the Natural History museum or Hyde Park.

 Can we bring this fashion back?

-9. Visit the Word on the Water Barge
+8. Visit the Word on the Water Barge

 Regent’s Canal Towpath, London N1C 4LW, United Kingdom

-12pm-7pm every day.
+12pm-7pm every day

 Word on the Water is a floating bookshop!
 The Dutch-style barge floats on Regents Canal near Kings Cross.

-Founded in 2011, the barge did not have a permanent mooring licence and had to move up and down the canal every few days.
+When the bookshop was founded in 2011, the barge did not have a permanent mooring licence and had to move up and down the canal every few days.
 After the mooring licence was granted in 2014, the barge has been able to remain in the same position.

 In recent years, Word on the Water has gained popularity on social media and visitor numbers have significantly increased.
-Its such a funky and unique way to experience book-shopping

 I unfortunately did not have the chance to visit Word on the Water while I was in London, but it’s definitely on my list for next time.

-10. Explore Highgate Cemetery
+BONUS #2: Explore Highgate Cemetery

 Swain’s Ln, London N6 6PJ, United Kingdom